Harker-Hackers/harker-hackers.github.io/members.md

 <br>

-- [Aarit Gupta](https://github.com/25aaritg): I am a python programmer that enjoys robotics.
-I don't have much experience with APIs or different libraries but I enjoy coding competitions and writing algorithms.
+- [Aarit Gupta](https://github.com/25aaritg): I am good at graphics and photo editing and has made the logo for Harker Hackers and the icon for the extension.
+I do most of thhe graphics for the team but I also use python fluently.
+My first project is to make a python script that automatically joins zoom meetings so that students don't miss their class

 We have more people joining us!
 If you want to join, please see our [applications page](applications).